apiato/apiato/docs/_docs/components/requests.md

 ```

 Note that `data.blabla` is not within the `$data` array, as it was not present within the `$request`.
 Furthermore, all
 other fields from the `$request` are omitted as they are not specified.
 So basically, the method creates some kind of
 `filter` on the `$request`, only passing the defined values.
 Furthermore, the DOT Notation allows you to easily specify
 the fields to would like to pass through.
 This makes partially updating an resource quite easy!

 **Heads Up:**

 Note that the `fillable fields` of an entity can be easily obtained with `$entity->getFillable()`!

+<a name="storing-data-on-the-request"></a>

 ## Storing Data on the Request